 The Best Wine Bars in Barcelona

-If you find yourself strolling around the Gothic district, looking for a nice spot where to drink some good wine and eventually buy some bottles, Zona d’Ombra is the answer.
+If you find yourself strolling around the GOTHIC QUARTER, looking for a nice spot to drink a glass of wine, then Zona d’Ombra is the place for you.
 During his visit in Venice, Miguel Ángel fell in love with the Italian custom to accompany a good glass of wine with a selection of cheeses and mortadella.
-Once back in Barcelona he then decided to open a wine bar that runs on the same philosophy.
+Once back in Barcelona he then decided to open a wine bar that runs by the same philosophy.
 Zona d’Ombra is in fact an ‘enoiteca‘, evolution of the traditional enoteca.
 Here you can not only buy wine, but drink it while tasting some fine food too.

-The wine bar combines the Italian custom with the Spanish tradition of tapas, offering a true Mediterranean experience.
-At Zona d’Ombra they are specialized in Catalan wine.
-But in their list, that features more than 300 references, you will find wines both from Italy and Spain as well.
+This wine bar combines the Italian custom with traditional Spanish tapas, offering a true Mediterranean experience.
+At Zona d’Ombra they specialise in Catalonian wine.
+On their wine list (featuring more than 300 references) you will find wines both from Italy and Spain as well.

 Openings hours: Monday to Sunday: 12:00 – 23:00

-In activity since 1952, this wine bar is the oldest in our list and one of Barcelona’s oldest.
-Established almost 70 years ago by Agustin Moliner, it is now the third generation owner Jose Moliner who runs the Bodega.
-Passion for wine is what drives Bodega Maestrazgo of course.
-The thousands of bottles lining on the shelves are the best selected from Catalonia, Spain and the world.
-But everybody knows that wine is always best enjoyed with fine food.
-Which is why you will also find a great selection of meats, jamons and cheeses to accompany your glass with.
+Open since 1952, this wine bar is the oldest on ours and Barcelona’s list.
+Established almost 70 years ago by Agustin Moliner, it is now run by the third generation owner Jose Moliner.
+Passion for wine is what drives Bodega Maestrazgo.
+The thousands of bottles lining the shelves are the best selection from Catalonia, Spain and the world.
+Everybody knows that wine is always best enjoyed with fine food.
+Which is why you will also find a great selection of meats, jamons and cheeses to accompany your glass.

-This gem is located quite close to the Santa Caterina Market, in the heart of El Born.
-So, if you are planning to visit the market, you know the best place to go and relax right after.
+This gem is located quite close to the SANTA CATERINA MARKET, in the heart of El Born.
+So, if you are planning to visit the market, this is the best place to relax after.
 Want to have a closer experience?
 Book a tasting for you and your friends!

 Address: Carrer de Sant Pere Més Baix, 90, 08003 Barcelona

-Great jazz music and welcoming staff and owner have made this cozy spot the paradise of wine lovers.
-With thousands of bottles decorating the stone walls and vintage furniture, the atmosphere is almost magic.
+With great jazz music and welcoming staff, the owners have made this cozy spot a wine lovers paradise.
+With thousands of bottles decorating the stone walls and vintage furniture, the atmosphere is almost magical.
 Their wine list offers unusual pours.
 But don’t worry, they will give you a sip to taste.
 Even the food is celestial here.
 Their menu offers South American-inspired tapas, such as mini empanadas.
-But daily specials, such as artisanal cheese boards, are also available.
+Daily specials, such as artisanal cheese boards, are also available.

 The team of Cellarer is extremely attentive and genuine.
-They will wash you with attention.
-Add it to the high-quality food and wine, and you’ll turn into a regular overnight!
+They will douse you with attention.
+Add that to the high-quality food and wine, and you’ll turn into a regular overnight!

 Address: Carrer de Mallorca, 211, 08036 Barcelona

-In the heart of Gracia neighborhood, this bright and modern library-inspired bar focuses on the nurturing of the spirit.
-The sommelier Yolanda Villegas created the name of Viblioteca combining the Catalan words for wine and library.
-Their almost 150 different bottles focus on new flavors and denominations.
-Their curiosity to discover new tastes makes the wines available by glass change every couple of weeks.
+In the heart of GRÀCIA NEIGHBOURHOOD, this bright and modern library-inspired bar focuses on the nurturing of the spirit.
+The sommelier Yolanda Villegas created the name of Viblioteca by combining the Catalan words for wine and library.
+There are almost 150 different bottles focused on new flavours and denominations.
+Their curiosity to discover new tastes means that they change the available wines every couple of weeks.

-To accompany your drink, you can choose from a list of more than 50 types of cheese from all around Europe.
+To accompany your drink, you can choose from a list of more than 50 types of cheese from all over Europe.
 Besides not having a stove in their kitchen, the creativity at Viblioteca never slows down.
-In fact,you will find an ever changing selection of salads, tartars and carpaccio.
-Each dish prepared with the freshest and high-quality products.
+In fact, you will find an ever changing selection of salads, tartars and carpaccio.
+Each dish is prepared with fresh and high-quality products.

-Close by the Museum of Picasso, in El Born, Eldiset is the combination of a sleek nightspot and a wine-insider’s heaven.
-At Eldiset you can order beers and cocktails.
-But their best feature is of course the wine selection, 90 percent of which is Catalan.
-And if you want to have a nibble, they have their own specialty in the kitchen too.
+Close by the Picasso Museum, Eldiset is the combination of a sleek nightspot and a wine-insider’s heaven.
+At Eldiset you can order beers and cocktails, but their trademark is of course the wine selection.
+90 percent of which is Catalan.
+If you want to have a nibble, they have their own specialty in the kitchen too.
 The delicious torradas de pa de vidre, or glass-bread toasts: thin, crispy pieces of bread with load of toppings like veggies, fish, meat or cheese.
 Located in El Born, this wine bar is a must-visit on our list!

 Address: Carrer Antic de San Joan, 3, 08003 Barcelona

-After 4 years organizing the Vella Terra Independent Natural Wine Fair, Stefano Fraternali decided to open a physical place in which enjoy the best of the fair all year long.
-Located in the Sant Antoni neighborhood, this project includes a wine bar, tapas and a physical and online shop.
+After 4 years organising the Vella Terra Independent Natural Wine Fair, Stefano Fraternali decided to open a physical place in which to enjoy the best of the fair all year long.
+Located in the SANT ANTONI NEIGHBOURHOOD, this project includes a wine bar, tapas and a physical and online shop.
 At Garage Bar they celebrate the natural process of winemaking and its traditions.
-As a consequence, all the wines they serve are ecological, natural, biodynamic, unfilterd and not chemically manipulated.
+As a consequence, all the wines they serve are ecological, natural, biodynamic, unfiltered and not chemically manipulated.
 They come from all over Spain, France and Italy.

 Address: Carrer de Calàbria, 75, 08015 Barcelona